ECDID/ECDID/Backlog.md

 ### Pull Requests

 After a branch is ready to be merged, a pull request should be opened instead of directly merging the branch into the master branch.
 Once the feature branch has been pushed to the repository, create a new pull request under the pull request tab.
 Make sure to select the right branch!
 It's often a good idea to restate which issues are being closed in a pull request (by reiterating "Fixes #1234") somewhere near the bottom of the pull request.
+Pull requests are a lot like issues in that they are numbered and can be managed similarly (labels, assignees, etc).
+A firm understanding of issues will make pull requests seem right at home.

 ### Code Review